department-of-veterans-affairs/vets-website/content/pages/disability-benefits/eligibility/ratings.md

 ### Is there anything else that might affect my compensation amount?

 Yes.
-If you receive military retirement pay, disability severance pay, or separation pay, your compensation may end up being less than it otherwise would be.
+Your compensation may end up being less than it otherwise would be if either of these is true.
+You:

+- Receive military retirement pay, disability severance pay, or separation pay
+- Are incarcerated in a federal, state, or local facility for more than 60 days for conviction of a felony